PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2018-12-28 4:30PM CST - Updated Brazzers to add a Collection for the Series if a file is part of a series, along with some minor tweaks to Blacked and BlackedRaw Studio/Tagline
+- 2018-12-28 11:15AM CST - Fixed Blacked and BlackedRaw search results
 - 2018-12-27 2:00PM CST - Updated Brazzers and RealityKings search results to include subsite and release date, added support for SexyHub sites
 - 2018-12-26 1:30PM CST - Added PAactors.py to help clean and match Actors
 - 2018-12-22 8:45PM CST - Updated Girlsway to match the rest of the XEmpire code